 If you have any specific question on how to use the Portal, you can always ask your question in the User Forum or reach out directly to the open data team via opendata-support@cern.ch.

-Another way to get in touch with CERN Open Data would be International Masterclasses under the umbrella of the International Particle Physics Outreach Group (IPPOG).
+One way would be International Masterclasses.
 These are local events organized by institutions all over the world where you get hands-on experience in working with data from the LHC experiments.
 You find more information here: https://ippog.org/imc-international-masterclasses.
 There might also be an event near your home.